 EI Engineering Index,

-ACM Digital Library, DBLP, SCOPUS, Google Scholar and Springerlink.
+ACM Digital Library, DBLP, SCOPUS, slots no deposits, Google Scholar and Springerlink.
 Selected papers will also be considered for publication in special issue of HSI international journal.

 The book describes advanced methodologies and tools for evaluating and improving physical and mental health, new models, as well as case studies and best practices in virtual, augmented and mixed reality systems, with a special focus on dynamic environments.
 It also discusses different factors concerning the human, hardware, and artificial intelligence software.